 - Lemon to squeeze after cooked

-- Mix honey and mustard together to form sauce
+- Mix honey, mustard, garlic, salt, pepper, and dill together to form sauce

-- Place salmon fillet on lined baking sheet, salt and pepper to taste
+- Place salmon fillet on foil or parchment lined baking sheet

 - Slather honey mustard sauce on Salmon Fillet